Stats at a glance

-When you create a game and simply call it “Epic,” you either are completely full of yourself or you’ve made a truly awe-inspiring game.
+When you create a card game and simply call it “Epic,” you either are completely full of yourself or you’ve made a truly awe-inspiring game.
 With 4 factions and the ability to drop a Raging T-Rex, an Angelic Angel, a Crystal Golem, or trigger an apocalypse on turn one, I’m inclined to agree with the latter.

 A Brief Overview of Epic Card Game